 Clear and detailed disclosures regarding the nature of the contest and number of contestants also must be made.
 The total number of contestants anticipated, and the percentage of contestants correctly solving each puzzle (based on prior experience) must be disclosed with the first solicitation and whenever payment of money is required to become or remain a participant.6 The exact nature and approximate value of the prizes must be disclosed clearly and conspicuously whenever prizes are offered.7

-If a tie-breaker for extra cash or any other type of prize may be entered by paying money, it must be clearly disclosed to the participant that the payment is optional and that he or she is not required to make the payment to play for these prizes.
+If a tie-breaker for extra cash or any other type of prize may be entered by paying money, it must be clearly disclosed to the participant that the payment is optional and that he or she is not required to make the payment in order to play for these prizes.
 Participants must be given, clearly and conspicuously, the opportunity to indicate that they wish to enter this phase of the contest for free.
 However, participants may be required to pay reasonable postage and handling fees, which must be clearly disclosed whenever their payment is required.
 Reasonable handling fees shall not exceed $1.50 plus the actual cost of postage.10

 Every person conducting a contest must refund within one year of payment anything of value received from a participant making written request if the participant was unable to participate through no fault of his or her own.
 Upon request by any participant, a list of names of all winners, prizes, and correct (and winning) solutions must be provided.11 Upon request by any member of the public, the actual number and percentage of contestants correctly solving each puzzle or game in the most recently completed contest must be provided.12 The operator of a contest must keep detailed records of a contest for at least two years after all the prizes are awarded.13